Q: Are monsters good at math?

 Our recommendation to you, as in ESC194, is practice, practice, practice.
 Spending a few extra hours per week on calculus questions will make a huge difference for you!

-Assessments in ESC195 are very similar to those in ESC194.
+The midterms and final exam in ESC195 are similar to those in ESC194.
 Check out the ESC194 course overview for advice on how to prepare and manage exams.
 Key takeaway: practice with the Stewart textbook as well as past midterms/exams and be strategic when writing the assessments.
-These tend to go fast for students, so start with the questions you know how to solve before moving to the hard ones.
-ESC195 exams have fewer questions than those in ESC194, but the questions can be significantly harder.
+The questions aren’t necessarily in order of difficulty so check later questions when you’re stuck to find questions you know how to solve before going back to the harder ones.

 How to Succeed